[for PDF click here]

 The Philadelphia Factor

 John fell at Christ’s feet, unable to move, when he heard, then saw, the glorified Christ as priest, king and judge (Revelation 1:17).
-In the next two chapters Christ gives additional fascinating self-declarations of who He is, unique to each church.
-They instruct each “congregation” how He wants them to recognize Him.
-In the first fives churches, He:
+In the next two chapters, Christ gives additional fascinating self-declarations of who He wants to be perceived as, which is unique to each church.
+Collectively, He is actively instructing the church as to how he will be seen in the rest of the book!
+He:

 - Is seen in a pastoral role, walking among those churches and holding/protecting the seven stars or leaders of each group in His right hand.
 (Ephesus)

 - Is the first and the last (the One spanning redemptive history), who was dead and rose to life.
-This living Savior provides hope for the persecuted and even those facing martyrdom.
+This living Savior provides hope for the persecuted, even those facing martyrdom.
 Death is not the end.
+He is the Savior of this history!
 (Smyrna)

-- Has a sword (revealed as coming out of His mouth in chapter one) that suggests He not only is a revealer of truth but executes judgment honorably.
-(Pergamos)
+- Has a sword (revealed as coming out of His mouth in chapter one) that suggests He is the revealer and source of truth and executes judgment honorably (expressed later in 19:15) (Pergamos)

 - Has eyes and feet, which reveal that nothing escapes His notice and He will bring whatever trials necessary to cleanse and purify His people.
 (Thyatira)